Pros:

 For more of the finer things in life, see these cheese of the month clubs.

-We Tasted Over 50 Cookie Flavors
+We Tasted More Than 50 Cookie Flavors

 We knew we’d have our work cut out for us.
-There are dozens of cookie of the month clubs out there, many of which feature cult followings and rave reviews.
+There are dozens of cookie-of-the-month clubs out there, many of which feature cult followings and rave reviews.
 Before writing this article, we narrowed down our list to the top 20 boxes.
 From dairy-free chocolate chip to strawberry jam to oatmeal apple pie, we tested over 50 flavors of cookies from 17 different cookie of the month clubs.

 We don’t let the chocolate go to our heads, either.
 Our editors vetted for quality, quantity, cost and packaging.
 Only the best of the best cookie subscription boxes made it out on top.
 Each pick is one we’d feel ecstatic gifting and receiving, whether it’s for a holiday, birthday, or a “just because” gesture for someone you love.